edancoben/CLI-Task-Manager/README.md

 # CLI-Task-Manager

-A simple task manager built in GO
+A simple CLI task manager built in GO with the cobra cli framework and `bolt db` backend

 Usage:
   task [command]